Jodie is an associate in the property and housing litigation team.

-Jodie qualified as a solicitor and joined Russell-Cooke in September 2015; she has a keen interest in social justice and volunteers at several law community projects.
+Jodie has a keen interest in social justice and volunteers at the Citizens’ Advice Bureau.

 - Evictions - advising tenants of the West Hendon estate regarding threatened evictions due to the regeneration of the area